zcdziura/pirate/README.md

 let options = vec![
     "a/addend#The right side of the addition equation; default=1:", "#Required Arguments",
-    ":augend#The left side of an addition equation"
+    ":/augend#The left side of an addition equation" ];
-];
 ```